zaracooper/blog/content/posts/go-module-tidbits.md

 ### 3. The Module Index
 It is served at [index.golang.org](https://index.golang.org).
 It's a feed of newly published module versions that [proxy.golang.org](https://proxy.golang.org) makes available.
 It's helpful when separately caching what's available to [proxy.golang.org](https://proxy.golang.org) on your own.

 When working with private modules, you can instruct the go command to not use the module mirror or checksum database.
-Alternatively, you could host your own versions of the above services on a private server.
+Alternatively, you could host your versions of the above services on a private server.
 Substitutes you could use are like [Thumbai](https://thumbai.app/), [Athens](https://github.com/gomods/athens), [Goproxy](https://github.com/goproxy/goproxy), and [JFrog Artifactory](https://jfrog.com/artifactory/).
 To change what the go command defaults to for the module mirror and checksum DB, you will need to change some or all of the below environment variables:

  Environment Variable | Purpose | Format | Example
 --- | --- | --- | ---